bolshiyanov/expo-router-v2-step1/README.md

 Although this problem has been discussed online for some time, Expo developers haven't yet provided a definitive solution.
 It's hoped that when you engage with this content, the issue will be resolved.
 Regardless, this challenge isn't all negative.
 Working with SVG images instead of Expo-vector-icons allows us to expand our app's potential.

 Congratulations, you've created your first React-Native static site, or more precisely, React-Native.
 More details about the site's structure will be covered in a dedicated video for this step.

+## ❓ Your task for this step

+As you can see, we only have two tabs in the bottomTabsNavigator.
+Let's add a third tab with the same icon and deploy this project to another free hosting, Vercel.

+Here's what you need to do:
+1) Create a repository for this step on GitHub, download this repository to your computer.
+2) Build the project ['npm install'];
+3) Run ['npm start'];
+4) Locate in the code of the page ['./(tabs)/_layout.tsx'];
+5) Add a ['stack.screen'] code block;
+6) Copy and rename the page two.tsx;
+7) Check the result;
+8) Run ['npx expo export'];
+9) Upload the updated project to your GitHub, add integration with Vercel hosting;
+10) Check the result on your hosting;
+11) Add a star to My repository.

 ## 🗺 Stack of this step